Sly 2: Band of Thieves: Production and design

 Sly 2: Band of Thieves was developed by the company responsible for the predecessor, Sucker Punch Productions.
 The Seattle-based developer's Brian Fleming and Elodie Hummel produced the project, Darren Rice credited as assistant producer.
 At Sony Computer Entertainment America, Grady Hunt was senior producer, and Greg Philips and Sam Thompson were associate producers.
 Nate Fox served as lead designer, working alongside Rob McDaniel, Dev Madan, Caroline Trujillo, Tom Mabe, and Keith Champagne; Fox was also dialogue and story writer.
 Programmers were Chris Zimmerman, Chris Bentzel, Dan Brakeley, Chris Heidorn, Steve Johnson, Bruce Oberg, Matthew Scott, and Sean Smith.

 The entire process was guided by a sentence that producer Brian Fleming wrote a month in: "Sly and the gang work together to pull off a string of big heists."
 Tenchu: Stealth Assassins (1998) was referenced for creating the stealth gameplay.
 Like all of Sucker Punch's previous games, such as the first Sly Cooper entry and Rocket: Robot on Wheels (1999), the target demographic was all ages, with the upbeat nature for younger gamers and gameplay concepts and humour for older and hardcore players.
 Also similar to the developer's previous projects, the designers and artists went for jungle gym-esque stages, focusing on interactivity over simply giving the player obstacles.
-For the scenarios, Fox wanted the player to fell like they were in a heist film, "like you're watching from the shadows, like you're empowered to do things and have no one know that you're doing them."
+For the scenarios, Fox wanted the player to feel like they were in a heist film, "like you're watching from the shadows, like you're empowered to do things and have no one know that you're doing them."

 The goal from the beginning was to expand on the first entry's gameplay elements, concepts, and locations, and its engine was rewritten to accompany this.
 One method of enhancing the gameplay was the incorporation of non-linear gameplay assets, such as the freedom to enter and complete areas in any order and variable paths for characters in missions.
 Explained Fox, this was so the player felt like they were in control of the whole experience instead of just the character, similar to Deus Ex (1998).
 Some trial and error was involved in conceiving level geometry from adjusting to the variables of the guards.
-Artificial intelligence of enemies were also improved for the experience of completing a game differing from session-to-session.
+The artificial intelligence of enemies were also improved for the experience of completing a game differing from session-to-session.